AJChapman/acthpa-website/site/advice/how-to-thwart-an-eagle-attacking.md

 The day before Dave Hanna
 Found his situation hectic
-But in true Dave Hanna manne
+But in true Dave Hanna manner
-He just pulled an asymmetri
+He just pulled an asymmetric

 So I'd argue that Pete's penguin
 Remains a topic of debate